for everything you need to know about strata...

 Do-It-Yourself (Self-Management)

-The last option is where YOU take on the roll of a Strata Managing Agent and do it all yourself (DIY).
+The last option is where YOU take on the role of a Strata Managing Agent and do it ALL yourself (DIY).

 It's sort of like setting up your own superannuation fund where you have to comply with all the laws, rules, conditions and regulations, report annually to the authorities, select and manage the investments, manage the portfolio's risk profile, pay any taxes and statutory fees and so on.
 Just as doing your own super is not for everyone, running a Strata Scheme is also not for everyone.